Shrestha005/-Blinkit-Sales-Project/README.md

 ## Repository Contents

-- **data**: Contains raw and processed datasets used for analysis.
+- **Data**: Contains raw and processed datasets used for analysis.
-- **dashboard**: Includes the Power BI .pbix file and related resources.
+- **Dashboard**: Includes the Power BI .pbix file and related resources.
-- **reports**: Documentation and exported insights from the analysis.
+- **Reports**: Documentation and exported insights from the analysis.

 ## Tools Used